 “They did seem impressed with his abilities.
 Should I assume you share Deschat and Rosenbaum’s opinions?”

 “We require more data before reaching a conclusion.”

 What will it be this time?
 Morgan lost count of the scenarios the dream sequencer presented him long ago, along with his grip on time.
-He had been a prisoner of war, offered freedom and a new home if only he would betray his fellows.
+He had been a prisoner of war, offered freedom and a new home if only he would betray his comrades.
 He had been a university student, egged on by so-called friends to exploit a drunken young woman.
 He had been the president of a dead nation, under pressure to sign into law a bill mandating that all citizens be given the Patch to enhance social cohesion.
-He even stepped into Abraham’s sandals, and covered his ears as the voice of God demanded the sacrifice of his only son Isaac.
+He had even stepped into Abraham’s sandals, and covered his ears as the voice of God demanded the sacrifice of his only son Isaac.

 Working with her will prove interesting.
-Eddie Cohen was right.
+Eddie was right.
 This woman is a martinet.
 He cleared his head, and recalled the first simulation.
 “Director Del Rio, please consider the first simulation, based on the classic Yale experiment.
 The entire premise of the fictional experiment requires I hurt somebody for making a mistake in memorizing word pairs.
 It seemed unethical to participate at all, rather than go along until the actor on the other side of the glass began to protest.”

 “That’s a valid point, Karen.”
 Deschat nodded to him.
 “Am I correct in assuming you thought all of the situations immoral?”

 Rosenbaum offered him a cup of coffee and a plate of steak and eggs and Morgan remembered his hunger.
 The instructions for the Battery required him to fast for twenty-four hours prior to testing.
 Rosenbaum watched him eat while Morgan ate without pausing between bites.
 As he shoved the last bite of steak in his mouth, Rosenbaum asked, “Did you experience something troubling in the simulations?“